CloudCannon/cli/README.md

 ### `orgs sites list [org]`

-List all sites for an organisation.
-If you belong to only one organisation, it is selected automatically.
+List all sites for an organization.
+If you belong to only one organization, it is selected automatically.

 ```sh
 cloudcannon orgs sites list --org my-org